National mandatory vaccination

 · Subject to vaccination

-√ It is for all infants and young children.
+√ It is for all infants and young children aged 12 and younger.

 · Standard vaccination time